Blue-and-Black Movement: Controversies

 The Ministry of Justice considered the party program so radical and anti-democratic it had to be partially rewritten to be accepted for registration.
 For example, the party wanted an ethnic register of people living in Finland, to outlaw advocating for a non-traditional family, and to reconsider the citizenship of everyone made a citizen after 1990.
+These controversial planks were later re-added to the party program, which has caused the Ministry of Justice to request a court to revoke the Blue-and-Black Movement's status as a registered political party.